 The 380 Friday Fire, located along U.S. Route 380 east of Roswell and just 36.5 miles northwest of Lovington, New Mexico, has burned 6,500 acres.

 Along with these bigger wildfires, there are many smaller ones scattered all throughout the state.
-They range in size from a few dozen acres to one or 2,000 acres.
+They range in size from a few dozen acres to 2,000 acres.
 Most have moderate or “minimal-low” growth rates, and their containment percentages are relatively high.
 There’s even an active fire near Las Cruces, New Mexico.
 The Mesilla Fire was first reported two days ago and has currently spread to 44 acres.

 New Mexico Gov. Michelle Lujan Grisham has reacted to these wildfires by signing emergency declarations across the state, and has just recently banned the sale of all fireworks throughout the whole state.